 AT THADDEUS STEVENS COLLEGE OF TECHNOLOGY

 Thaddeus Stevens College of Technology has been changing the lives of students for over 100 years.
 Stevens provides a well-rounded, two-year education that virtually guarantees a good job and the opportunity for a better life.
 While most students select one of several job offers upon graduation, some choose to further their education.
-Accredited by the Middle States Association, Stevens College offers Associate Degrees and one-year certificates in range of technical majors.
+Accredited by the Middle States Association, Stevens College offers Associate Degrees and one-year certificates in

 FULL TIME STUDENTS

 Part-time students will be those who are registered for less than twelve credits.
 Stevens will accept part-time, tuition-paying, nonresident students into general education, technical, and evening courses, provided that vacancies exist in a particular area.
 The tuition rate is by contact hour.
 Further information is available in the Registrar's Office.

 Individual programs of study are based on the assumption that technical training includes a theoretical and general education background in addition to technical-specific, hands-on experience.
 The following requirements were established to enable the student to communicate purposefully and reason effectively.